prism/prism-docs/docs/source/commands/rollback.rst

 The rollback command will reverse any reversible changes based on your search parameters.

+To understand rollbacks, see :ref:`rollbacks`.

-To understand the parameters available and their use, please see :ref:`parameters`.
+To understand the parameters available and their use, please see :doc:`parameters`.